Updated Oct. 3, 2016

-Zika virus is of intermediate size (approximately 40 nm in diameter) and is similar to other Flaviviruses like the West Nile (WNV), Dengue, Yellow Fever and Japanese Encephalitis viruses, as it has a lipid envelope.
-The relatively large size and lipid envelope makes it highly susceptible to steps with virus inactivation and removal capacity used during the manufacturing processes, such as solvent-detergent (S/D), low pH incubation, caprylate, pasteurization or dry-heat treatments, nanofiltration or fractionation processes.
-The effectiveness of these processes has been demonstrated on other lipid-enveloped model viruses which are quite similar to Zika virus, e.g. Bovine viral diarrhea virus (BVDV) or Tick-borne encephalitis virus (TBEV), and most importantly the WNV, another Flavivirus which is even more closely related to the Zika virus (5-10).
-Based on these data, PPTA is assured that existing manufacturing methods will also be effective against the Zika virus.
+ZIKV is of intermediate size (approximately 40–60 nm in diameter), has a lipid envelope and is therefore similar to other Flaviviruses such as West Nile (WNV), Dengue (DENV), Yellow Fever (YFV) and Japanese Encephalitis (JEV) viruses.
+This group of viruses is highly susceptible to manufacturing steps with virus inactivation and removal capacity as typically used in the production of plasma derived medicinal products, such as caprylate- or solvent-detergent (S/D) treatments, low pH incubation, pasteurization, dry-heat treatments, nanofiltration or plasma fractionation processes.
+The effectiveness of these processes has been clearly demonstrated using closely related lipid-enveloped model viruses belonging as ZIKV to the Flavivirus family, e.g., Bovine viral diarrhea virus (BVDV), or Tick-borne encephalitis virus (TBEV), or WNV11-16.

 - European Centre for Disease Prevention and Control.
 Zika virus infection (factsheet for health professionals) [Internet].
-Stockholm: ECDC; 2015 [cited 18 May 2015].
-Available online: http://ecdc.europa.eu/en/healthtopics/zika_virus_infection/factsheet-health-professionals/Pages/factsheet_health_professionals.aspx.
+Stockholm: ECDC; 23 June 2016 http://ecdc.europa.eu/en/healthtopics/zika_virus_infection/factsheet-health-professionals/Pages/factsheet_health_professionals.aspx

 - Dichtelmüller HO, Biesert L, Fabbrizzi F, Gajardo R, Gröner A, von Hoegen I, Jorquera JI, Kempf C, Kreil TR, Pifat D, Osheroff W, Poelsler G. Robustness of solvent/detergent treatment of plasma derivatives: a data collection from Plasma Protein Therapeutics Association member companies.
 Transfusion.
 2009 Sep;49(9):1931-43